catpea/signalcraft/README.md

 - LOD: on scale 2+ show string preview in Line via FOreignObject

 ### Main
+- Add A Game Like Tutorial with Achievement unlocked
 - Use OOP as the DX Interface for node creation.

 - Drag Cable at any point to take over XY of destination?